Vegan Pesto Sauce

 Lock the cover on the processor and turn it on high for 1 minute.
 Scrape down the sides with a spatula and process the pesto sauce for an additional minute.

-Thick pesto sauce shown in a jar, with yeast, pasta and a salad in the backgroundPinPin
+A jar with pesto in it, with nutritional yeast, pasta, and salad in the back

-I take a few teaspoons of the sauce and dollop it on the pasta and mix it all together to coat the pasta.
+I take a few teaspoons of the sauce, dollop it on the pasta, and mix it all together.

-Pesto sauce mixed in with pasta with a salad in the backgroundPin
+A white dish with pasta with peston on it, with a salad in the back

-I hope you enjoyed this vegan pesto sauce recipe.
+I hope you enjoyed this vegan pesto recipe.

 Other sauce recipes